Five Canadian Podcasts to Know

 Canadaland and Canadaland: Commons

 Whether you think media critic Jesse Brown is a folk hero of the people, breaking stories and busting open cover-ups, or a self-appointed watchdog with an axe to grind, there’s no denying he creates compelling content and has a nose for controversy.
 Plus, when powerful people are afraid of you, that means you’re doing something right, right?
-Also, check out Andray Domise and Desmond Cole’s Canadaland: Commons, a provocative and brilliant show about politics from two political outsiders.
+Also, check out Arshy Mann’s Canadaland: Commons, a provocative and brilliant show that now has a series called “Crude” reflecting on Canada’s addiction to oil.

 Red Man Laughing